2017 AIA Miami Honor Award of Excellence

 completion date: tbd

-When hired to design a solar roof pavilion for an outdoor concert venue in Miami, we looked no further than the city itself for inspiration.
-From the nearby historic Tequesta burial ground site, The Miami Circle, to the rich cultural diversity of the city, the symbol of the circle was the perfect elemental form for the project.
+When hired to design this structure, we looked no further than the city itself for inspiration.
+It was imperative that our ambition through the design did not prohibit the experience of enjoying a show while within a public outdoor space on the bay in Downtown Miami.
+Drawing inspiration from the nearby historic Tequesta burial ground site, The Miami Circle, and Miami’s diversity of cultures, we found that the elemental form of a circle was the perfect symbol for the project.

-This Amphitheater has been re-invigorated to create a new experience for both concert goers and community.
-Musical performances, social gatherings, and world-renowned festivals will be heightened by culture and innovation all the while, creating a new identifiable object for the city of Miami.
+This amphitheater has been re-invigorated to create a new experience for both concert goers and the community.
+Musical performances, social gatherings, and world-renowned festivals will be heightened by culture and innovation, all the while, creating a new identifiable object for the city of Miami.